-9.4 The following measures will be reported annually.
-For the quantitative indicators we intend to use direction of travel pointers to show the direction which we expect the measures to take as a result of the Plan.
-Achieving our Plan will depend on the availability of funding and decisions that are outside our control so in most cases the Plan does not include specific targets.
+- 9.4 The County Council is committed to setting a carbon emission reduction target by the end of 2022 following the publication of new Government guidance on how local authorities should undertake this task.
+The target will continue to be monitored during the life of the Plan and will inform future decision-making. - 9.5 The following output measures and outcome indicators will be reported annually.
+For the quantitative measures and indicators we intend to use direction of travel pointers to show the direction which we expect the measures to take as a result of the Plan.
+In many cases, it will not be possible to isolate the impacts of the Plan on the outcome indicators but the Plan is still believed to have an important influence.
+Achieving our Plan will depend on the availability of funding and decisions that are, at least to some extent, outside our control so in most cases the Plan does not include specific targets.
 However, if there is greater certainty over future funding, then we will reconsider this approach.